MarineRoboticsGroup/NF-iSAM/README.md

 sudo apt-get install python3 python3-dev
 ```

-We recommend to install NF-iSAM using conda environment.
+We recommend to install NF-iSAM using conda environments.
 The default env name in the environment.yml is NFiSAM.

 ## Installation
 ```